Mruzik1/Genetic-Algorithms/README.md

 2) How to push:
    ```
       git branch (Make sure you are working with the TSP branch)
+      git add .
-      git commit -am "What have been changed"
+      git commit -m "What have been changed"
       git push
    ```